Rescind Offer: Everything You Need to Know: Everything You Need to Know

 However, if you knew that the job would not exist due to changes in your business or because of market conditions and still made the offer, an employee may be able to prove fraud and receive damages.
 Fraudulent misrepresentation can be difficult to prove, but if it can be proven, a potential candidate could be awarded damages for past and future income.

 If you need help learning more about rescind a job offer, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.